thomasnilsson/mobility-features-thesis/mobility_features/README.md

 await serializer.save(locationSamples);
 ```

-Ideally, saving the data is done with a certain interval, such as every time 100 location samples are collected.
+Ideally, saving the data is done with a certain interval, such as every time 100 `LocationSamples` are collected.

 ### Step 3: Compute features
 The Features can be computed using the static class `ContextGenerator` which uses the stored gps location data to compute the features.